JinoArch/JinosBloodBank/README.md

 Bootstrap for making pages responsive

-For making scrolltoTop used javascript.
+For making scrolltotop, used javascript.
-Also for making counter used jquery.
+For making counter used jquery.